louisstow/doc.sproute.io/rest.md

 ### Query Options:

-- `?goto=url`: After the POST redirect the location to a page.
+- `?goto=url`: After the DELETE redirect to a URL.

 ## In-built fields

-Every row in a collection comes with useful fields.
+Every row in a model comes with useful fields.

 - `_id`: A unique value to each row.
 - `_created`: UNIX timestamp of when the row was created.